ldflo/autojinja/docs/doc_autojinja.md

 ## _class_ autojinja.**RawTemplate**:

-The `RawTemplate` object simply wraps a `jinja2.Template` which allows loading and rendering native Jinja templates, just as you would do with Jinja2.
+The `RawTemplate` object simply wraps a `jinja2.Template` which allows rendering native Jinja templates, just as you would do with Jinja2.
 These templates completely ignore special markers or hand-made modifications and are mostly used for generating simple intermediate results within Python scripts :

 ```python
 # script.py